Seeded Graph Matching: Real-Data Demonstrations

 \subsection{C.\ elegans}

-C.\ elegans is a roundworm that has been extensively studied; its particular usefulness comes from its simple nervous system, consisting of $c=279$ neurons whose connections have been mapped \cite{celegans1}.
-There are two types of connections between neurons: chemical (chemical synapses) and electrical (junction potentials).
-The adjacency matrices for both graphs are sparse.
-Both $G_1$ and $G_2$ are weighted graphs; for sake of uniformity with our other examples, the adjacency matrices are binarized and symmetrized.
+C.\ elegans is a roundworm that has been extensively studied (see for example \cite{lall2006genome,singh2008global,valouev2008high,celegans1}).
+We consider $\frakn =279$ neurons in its simple nervous system, and the connections have been fully mapped in \cite{celegans1}; this mapping was a very important milestone in connectomics.
+There are two types of connections between neurons: chemical synapses and electrical synapses.
+We denote by $G_1$ and $G_2$ the graphs for which vertices represent neurons and edges represent electrical synapses and chemical synapses, respectively.
+While these graphs are often weighted and directed, for simplicity and uniformity with our other examples we take $G_1$ and $G_2$ as unweighted and undirected.

-The objective of this experiment is to match the chemical graph $G_1$ to the electrical graph $G_2$, using modified-FAQ.
-Figure \ref{worm-fig} plots, in red, the mean and standard error of the match ratio $\delta^{(m)}$ against the number of seeds $m$, based on 100 randomly chosen seed sets $W_1^{(m)}$ for each $m$.
+For each $m=0,1,5,10,20,50,75,100,150,200$, we discrete-uniformly randomly select $100$ sets of $m$ seeds from the vertex set and, for each set of seeds in turn, we apply Algorithm \ref{alg:sgm}: \texttt{SGM} to the C.\ elegans connectivity graphs.
+In Figure~\ref{worm-fig} we plot the average match ratio $\overline{\delta}$ and one standard error (red) against the number of seeds $m$.
 (Chance is plotted in black.)
-Although performance improves when incorporating seeds, the match ratio for this experiment is significantly lower than for either Wikipedia or Enron.
-For instance, with $m=200$ seeds, the remaining $n=79$ vertices are matched with $\delta^{(200)} \approx 0.15$ (chance is $1/79$).
-This suggests that the similarity between the two types of brain graphs, while significant, is tenuous.
+Using \texttt{Padded SGM} to match the chemical synapse network with the largest connected component of the electrical synapse network (which has $248$ vertices), the match ratio was approximately $0.028$ using $m=50$ seeds.

+Next, we do $150$ independent replicates of the following experiment.
+Algorithm \ref{alg:softsgm}: \texttt{SoftSGM} is used to match the chemical and electrical networks using $m=20$ seeds and $R=50$ restarts.
+Figure \ref{fig:celegtopk} plots the average match ratio $\overline{\delta}$ against depth $K=1,2,\ldots,20$.
+While only approximately $16\%$ of the vertices can be correctly matched across the two networks even when using $m=200$ seeds (that is, more than $2/3$ of the correspondences are already known), nearly $20\%$ of the vertices can be correctly matched at depth $K=20$ when using only $m=20$ seeds.